-I am seeking to initiate a six-month secondary pilot project starting in January to teach four young adults how to code, eventually to begin teaching others as well.
+I am seeking to initiate a six-month secondary pilot project starting to teach four young adults how to code, eventually to begin teaching others as well.

-By partnering with at least two non-profits in Minnesota to locate four students from under-represented communities - we can transform students into trainers with confidence and sense of expertise.
-These trainers can then manage the instruction of community coding classes throughout the summer, with our support.
+By partnering with at least two non-profits in Minnesota to locate four students from under-represented communities - we can transform students into trainers with confidence and a sense of expertise.
+They can then manage the instruction of community coding classes throughout the summer, with our support.

-And also begin preparing their replacements, while looking for jobs themselves.Though to begin, we hire
+And also begin preparing their replacements, while looking for jobs themselves.Student View

 .
-Student pay is increased part-way through the program, as we begin providing community coding classes, and Students transition to Trainers.
+Student pay is increased to $20/hour part-way through the program, as they begin providing community coding classes, and transition to Trainers.

 These new Trainers exit the program as experienced trainers with a personal website, a custom resume created in LaTeX, documented experience and community support